-All tenants / underwriters will ensure that while operating on Lloyd's premises they take responsibility for aspects of OH&S, Environmental and energy management over which they have control, including adherence to the organisation's applicable OHSE requirements.
+All tenants / underwriters will ensure that while operating on Lloyd's premises they take responsibility for aspects of OH&S and Environmental management over which they have control, including adherence to the organisation's applicable OHSE requirements.
 This includes:

-- a) obeying all safety procedures and instructions and taking reasonable care for their own health and safety and that of other persons who may be affected by their acts and omissions whilst on Lloyd's premises; - b) reporting all accidents/incidents and deviations from expected energy use in accordance with Lloyd's Incident/Accident Reporting Procedure; - tenants providing appropriate numbers of Fire Marshals and First Aiders within their office areas and ensuring that all their employees are familiar with the building's fire evacuation procedures and first aid arrangements; - tenants and underwriters familiarising themselves with "Guidance Note for the appointment of Contractors in the Lloyd's Building by Tenants and Underwriters" before they appoint a contractor to carryout work within their area of control; - e) ensuring that all their employees have a copy of the Lloyd's Building Health and Safety Guide. - Adopting environmentally friendly behaviours through use of recycling facilities and efficient use of resources and efficient use of energy.
+- a) obeying all safety procedures and instructions and taking reasonable care for their own health and safety and that of other persons who may be affected by their acts and omissions whilst on Lloyd's premises; - b) reporting all accidents/incidents in accordance with Lloyd's Incident/Accident Reporting Procedure; - c) tenants providing appropriate numbers of Fire Marshals and First Aiders within their office areas and ensuring that all their employees are familiar with the building's fire evacuation procedures and first aid arrangements; - d) tenants and underwriters familiarising themselves with "Guidance Note for the appointment of Contractors in the Lloyd's Building by Tenants and Underwriters" before they appoint a contractor to carryout work within their area of control; - e) ensuring that all their employees have a copy of the Lloyd's Building Health and Safety Guide. - f) Adopting environmentally friendly behaviours through use of recycling facilities and efficient use of resources and energy.